Maurits825/snake/README.md

    - Game size
    - Allow run
    - Enable multiplayer
+   - Seed (optionally change per game to get other spawns)
    - Same food spawn
    - Player names (order does not matter)
 2. All players should stand on the same tile and start the game by shift right-click the overlay and select "Start new game".
-3. All player should type "r" in public chat to ready.
+3. All players should type "r" in public chat to ready.
 4. A countdown will appear and then the game will start.

 ## Config